MicrosoftDocs/learn-scaffolding/content-templates/intro-to/4-when-to-use-it.md

 <!-- 2.
 Apply-the-criteria introduction --------------------------------------------------------------------------------

-    Goal: Lead-in to the example applications of the criteria
+    Goal: Lead-in to the example applications of the criteria.

     Pattern:
         1 paragraph consisting of 3 sentences
-            Sentence 1: summarizing the criteria from a positive view ("when to use") Sentence 2: Acknowledge that there are cases for which <product> won't work and/or there are edge cases that are difficult to decide.
+            Sentence 1: summarizing the criteria from a positive view ("when to use").
+            Sentence 2: Acknowledge that there are cases for which <product> won't work and/or there are edge cases that are difficult to decide.
-            Sentence 3: transition/lead-in to the detailed discussion
+            Sentence 3: transition/lead-in to the detailed discussion.

     Heading: H2 of "Apply the criteria"